wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Battle of the Thames — Gen. Harrison cap* tures the British army under Gen. Proc- tor — illuminations on account of it — news of it received in England.
+Battle of the Thames--Gen. Harrison cap* tures the British army under Gen. Proc- tor--illuminations on account of it--news of it received in England.